ejiro2024/My-Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
+I'm Ejirooghene 🤓

-I'm Ejirooghene 🤓, a data analyst, virtual assistant and a cybersecurity enthusiast.
+A seasoned data analyst, virtual assistant and a cybersecurity enthusiast.
 I help individuals, businesses and organisations make decisions with their data.
 With experience across sales, operations, HR and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->